juliahaertel/juliahaertel/README.md

  - 👩‍💻I'm looking for my first job in information technology(IT) area.

- - 🌱I’m currently learning Java.
+ - 🌱I’m currently learning Java and C.

 ~~ . ~~